adityarc19/traffic-vehicles-instance-segmentation/README.md

 ## Initial setup

-*Before starting the installation process, note that I have used **Google Colab** for this project.
-So if you're on some other platform, make the necessary changes accordingly, although I recommend using Colab as it provides a lot easier access to Google Drive which comes in handy when you have heavy files to upload and download.*

-Now run the following commands for the initial setup:
+Run the following commands for the initial setup:

 ```
 # Cython needs to be installed before pycocotools